Chungi: Gameplay

 The rules of the game vary by region.
 The traditional way to play chungi is by counting the number of times the ball can be hit using feet without dropping to the ground.
 The use of both feet is allowed, but using any other body part is not.
 Generally, a target count is decided for the game finish.
 At the end of the count, a back kick is done to the ball to hit it as far as possible.
 The ball should be far enough from the previously decided distance, this being measured by the feet of the player.
 If the player cannot hit the ball, another player gets a chance to continue.

 Another type of game that can be played is passing the ball to other players by foot, without letting it drop to the ground.

 Impact

 Chungi is considered one of the reasons for the decrease in popularity of Dandi Biyo, another traditional Nepalese game.

-Chungi has also been used to teach children mathematics and other concepts in school.
+The game has also been used to teach children mathematics and other concepts in school.